A Guide for Audiologists and Speech-Language Pathologists

 Automatic, or non-complex, reviews occur without clinical review of medical documentation submitted by the provider, such as in cases of medically unlikely edits (MUEs) or when there is no timely response to an ADR.

 Complex reviews involve requesting, receiving, and medical review of additional documentation associated with a claim.
 Reviewers may call upon other health care professionals, such as audiologists or speech-language pathologists, for consultation on the review.

-For more information regarding pre and postpayment review related to the manual medical review process for therapy claims that have reached the $3,700 threshold, see Manual Medical Review Process for Therapy Claims.
+For more information regarding medical review related to the targeted medical review process for therapy claims that have reached the $3,000 threshold, see Medicare Part B Review Process for Therapy Claims.